 A Local’s Guide to the Best Italian Restaurants in Providence

-To be honest, while you can still find great Italian markets and bakeries on Atwells Avenue on Federal Hill, it has lost its Italian exclusivity and these days you will also find a number of hookah bars and tattoo studios there as well.
+To be honest, while you can still find great Italian markets and bakeries on Atwells Avenue in Federal Hill, it has lost its Italian exclusivity and these days you will also find a number of hookah bars and tattoo studios there as well.
 So let me clue you in on my favorite Italian restaurants in Providence.

-5 Best Italian Restaurants in Providence
+Best Italian Restaurants in Providence

 Margherita pizza at Bacaro